eliwaksbaum/webscore-player/README.md

 3. The path to the MP3 file of your score

 ## Known issues and further goals
+- This tool assumes a certain ordering of SVG elements.
+MuseScore is anything but consistent when exporting, though, so it can be difficult to get the right format.
+Usually, cutting all the notes into another file and then pasting them back part by part, bottom to top, will do the trick.
-- The way MuseScore exports its SVGs, grace notes are ordered after the notes they precede.
+- Similary, grace notes are ordered after the notes they precede.
 This means the primary note is highlighted first, for a moment, and then the grace note is highlighted for the duration of the note.
-- Similary, MuseScore will occasionally just mess up the ordering of some notes for no reason I can discern.
-Once caught, this can usually be fixed by cutting and pasting the whole score in place.
   - One solution could be to order the notes as part of the parsing process, instead of relying on MuseScore's exporting convention.
 This might lead to compatibility with other score-writing softwares.

-- I'm pretty sure the mxl contains all the data needed to implement the MuseScore feature where you can click on any note to start playback from that point.
+- The MuseScore feature where you can click on any note to start playback from that point is definitely possible.
 Since this isn't an editor and I doubt people are playing along, this is a secondary goal that I might return to implement at a later date.